Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 *Potion, Common, M-*

 When you drink this potion, you gain a Clim Speed equal to your **:rsc-spd: Speed**{ .em } for 1 hour.
-During this time, you have Advantage on Strength (Athletics) checks you make to climb.
+During this time, you have **:d20-adv: Advantage**{ .d20 } on Strength (Athletics) checks you make to climb.
 The potion is separated into brown, silver, and gray layers resembling bands of stone.
 Shaking the bottle fails to mix the colors.

 ---